-Sweet is a flavor that is loved by everyone of all ages.
-Mango Falooda is one such North Indian style sweet cold beverage with genuine mango flavor.
+Sweet is a flavor that everyone of all ages loves.
+Mango Falooda is a North Indian sweet cold beverage with a genuine mango flavor.

 It is an extravagant sweet that is made in the mango season.
 You can both eat and drink this delightful Indian dessert.

 - 1/2 cup cooked Falooda Sev or corn Vermicelli

 - 2 tbsp sabja seeds or basil seeds.

 - 1/2 cup chopped mangoes

 - 2 tbsp custard powder

 - Two scoops of vanilla or mango ice-cream